 Please read this Privacy Notice carefully to understand our practices with respect to your personal data.

 We may update this Privacy Notice at our sole discretion including as a result of a change in applicable law or processing activities.
-Changes as a result of changes in applicable law or processing activities changes will be communicated to you prior to the commencement of the relevant processing activity.
+Amendments as a result of changes in applicable law or processing activities changes will be communicated to you prior to the commencement of the relevant processing activity.

 - What amounts to personal data?